gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 ### Implementation: `GPS_L1_CA_PCPS_Acquisition`

-The Parallel Code Phase Search (PCPS) method is described as follows:
+The Parallel Code Phase Search (PCPS) algorithm is described as follows:

 * **Require**: Input signal buffer $$ \mathbf{x}_{\text{IN}} $$ of $$ N $$ complex samples,
 provided by the Signal Conditioner; on-memory FFT of the local replica,